Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/cloud-functions.md

 - Compute resources scale as needed to run as many instances of Cloud Functions as needed without you having to do anything to control scaling
 - The execution of one function is independent of all others.
 The lifecycles of Cloud Functions are not dependent on each other
 - By default, the functions will time out after one minute, although we can set the timeout for as long as 9 minutes
+- Note: In Cloud Functions (2nd gen), the maximum timeout duration is 60 minutes (3600 seconds) for HTTP functions and 9 minutes (540 seconds) for event-driven functions.
 - Cloud Function Runtimes:
     - NodeJS
     - Java